-China Arrests Reform Advocate Yang Hengjun; Writer Had Just Flown In From New York
+China Arrests Democracy Advocate Yang Hengjun Following Flight From New York

-Chinese-Australian writer Yang Hengjun is being detained by Chinese authorities, according to Australia's Embassy in Beijing.
-Yang was reportedly taken into custody immediately after flying from New York to China on Saturday.
-Since then, the democracy advocate's normally active Twitter feed has fallen silent.
+Chinese-Australian writer and former diplomat Yang Hengjun has been detained by Chinese authorities, according to Australia's Embassy in Beijing.
+Friends of Yang say he was taken into custody immediately after flying from New York to China on Saturday, and since then, the democracy advocate's normally active Twitter feed has fallen silent.

-It wasn't until Tuesday that China confirmed Yang's detention, Australia's Department of Foreign Affairs and Trade said on its website.
-It added that it is "seeking to clarify the nature of this detention and to obtain consular access to him, in accordance with the bilateral consular agreement."
+It wasn't until Wednesday that China confirmed Yang's detention, Australia's Department of Foreign Affairs and Trade said on its website.
+The department said it is "seeking to clarify the nature of this detention and to obtain consular access to him, in accordance with the bilateral consular agreement."

-Yang's friends in Australia say they're worried for the safety of the man whose push for reforms earned him the nickname of "the democracy peddler."
+Yang's friends in Australia say they're worried for the safety of the man whose push for change earned him the nickname "the democracy peddler."
 Yang, 53, went from a 20-year career in the Chinese Foreign Ministry to writing about politics online, where he has gained a large following.

 "A close friend of Yang's has told reporters that Yang and his wife were interrogated by authorities for over 12 hours after arriving at the airport in the southern city of Guangzhou," NPR's Rob Schmitz reports from Shanghai.
 "Yang's wife was allowed to leave for Shanghai, but authorities reportedly held on to him."